-In 2019 /20 academic year, we are delivering our FBB Schools programme to more than 1,000 students across our 50 partner schools.
-Our programme exists to deliver meaningful, long-term outcomes for our young people.
+This academic year, we are delivering our FBB Schools programme to more than 1,000 students across our 55 projects in 36 schools across London, Essex and the North West.

-Our FBB Schools programme has significant, concrete impact when measured against matched control groups:
+Our FBB Schools programme has significant impact when measured against matched control groups:

 Our FBB Schools programme delivers significant, tangible cost savings to our partner schools: